rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - persistence even when transport or receiver is unavailable.
 In this scenario, the publishers will terminate a subscription that it cannot keep active, but it will periodically attempt to restablish connection to the receiver and re-activate the configured subscription.

-Multiple configured subscriptions MUST be supportable over a single transport session.
+Multiple configured subscriptions MUST be supportable over a single transport session. **TODO, James is suggesting that this should be MAY, either way, I think that this should move to be under the transport considerations section of the document.**

 Below is a tree diagram for the "subscriptions" container.
 All objects contained in this tree are described in the YANG module in {{yp-lite-yang-module}}.
 In the operational datastore {{RFC8342}}, the "subscription" list contains entries both for configured and dynamic subscriptions.